Wonder why Boston theater is so bland, why there is so little political resistance?

 Theater’s tradition of protest is not of interest to the high rollers, so sustaining rebellion comes with a cost.
 But it may be a price worth paying if theater, now falling behind in the ever accelerating competition for the public’s entertainment dollars, wants to dodge a slide into moribund marginality.
 I would argue, along the lines of Boudreau, that the fantasy of hitting the apolitical jackpot via the upper crust is a mug’s game.
 But too many of our theaters are playing it — with the complicity of the city’s oh-so-complacent critics.

 This does not mean I am letting Praxis Stage off the hook.
 My question: at this time, why stage a wheezing warhorse of an attack on American capitalism — David Mamet’s Glengarry Glen Ross?
 (Wellfleet’s Harbor Theatre just mounted a production of the 1984 script.)
 Providence’s Trinity Repertory Company is reaching even further back in time for its token gesture of ’protest’ — Arthur Miller’s Death of a Salesman!
 Besides the fact that Mamet (after extended sucking on the milk-less teats of Ayn Rand?) has become a parody reactionary, there’s the issue of reflecting today’s economic reality.
 Willy Loman didn’t have to worry about bitcoin; it’s no longer about being well liked — it is about being well branded.
-WOMEN are in the money-making game, nowadays.
+Big news: nowadays, women are in the money-making game.
 Hasn’t any dramatist written a satire — in the spirit of The Big Short — about corporate/banking malfeasance in the new millennium?
 How about a tragedy on how profit is generated, by the Left and the Right, in our Age of Distraction?
 If there are substantial scripts out there, why aren’t they being produced?
 What are theater companies afraid of?
 Pissing off the banksters and mega-rich honchos in the audience?

 I spoke to Boudreau about the company’s anti-corporate money pledge, its outdoor production of Julius Caesar (through August 27), and plans for the future.
 For more info about Praxis Stage, go to its page on Facebook.